 If you are trying to lose weight or struggling with weight loss.
-This is how I have lost 20 pounds with a clean eating lifestyle.
+This is how I have lost 50 pounds with a clean eating lifestyle.
 Eating clean has me lighter, fitter and feeling better.
-Clean eating, eat clean, eating clean, clean eating lifestyle, 30-day challenge, lose weight,

 Have you heard of clean eating?
 I admit that I have heard the term but never really knew what it meant.
 If you are unsure of what is clean eating, well, from my understanding, it’s eating real food, unprocessed and as natural as possible.
 Eating clean means avoiding processed food and sticking with vegetables, fruit and natural proteins.